ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

       RavenDB goes through the document's revisions in the revisions storage, where revisions are ordered by change vector, not by creation time.
     * The **Time Window** value sets a limit to the search.
-      If a revision whose creation time exceeds the time window limit is reached, the search will end and the document will not be reverted.
+      If the search reaches a revision whose creation time exceeds the time window limit, the search will **end** and the document will **not be reverted**.
     * the search limit is: `Point in Time` **+** `Time Window`
       {INFO: E.g.}
       If `Point in Time` is **2 days ago**